hinto-janaiyo/monero-archive/README.md

 ---

-This is a collection of scripts that help you creatw your own archive of Monero related stuff.
+This is a collection of scripts that help you create your own archive of Monero related things.
 Requires GNU/Linux.
 Scripts for scraping sites hosted by individual community members are not created on purpose.

 **Other than PGP keys, there is no content in this repo, only scripts to speed up the process of obtaining it.**